-Reaza Ali says to make sure to ask the detailed questions of whoever you’re considering to deal with (i.e. setup fees, lender fees, discharge fees, appraisal requirements, legal fees, and the fee schedule in general)
+Reaza Ali says to make sure to ask the detailed questions of whoever you’re considering dealing with (i.e. setup fees, lender fees, discharge fees, appraisal requirements, legal fees, and the fee schedule in general)

 7. Warning labels for bridge mortgages

-Most B-lenders do not offer bridge mortgage financing.
-If your primary mortgage is being arranged with a B-lender, you want to avoid a mismatch of closing dates if at all possible.
+Most B-lenders do not offer this type of financing.
+If your current mortgage is being arranged with a B-lender, you want to avoid a mismatch of closing dates if at all possible.

 Some buyers do not require a mortgage at all once their current home sells.
 But in that case, your bank may be reluctant to go through the hassle and expense of arranging a bridge mortgage for you.

-- Nancy Ingram says the solution, in this case, maybe to put a Home Equity Line of Credit on the new purchase.
+- Nancy Ingram says the solution, in this case, may be to put a Home Equity Line of Credit (HELOC) on the new purchase.
 Everyone is satisfied, and the borrower always has access to emergency funds if needed, but the balance can be paid off on the sale so they don’t have a debt if they don’t want it.